 Budgeting a plan

 A budgetary year at AER spreads out from January to December.
-In order to correspond to the Political priorities as well as the Action plan, it is planned on a two-year basis.
+However, it is planned on a two-year basis.
 The plan is reviewed every year for the following two years.

 Monitoring and evaluating results

 Planning at AER allows having a clear overview of when specific activities will take place throughout a cycle.

 Careful and regular evaluation of these activities’ results will be integrated into the annual planning scheme and will allow to showcase to the members the progress and achievements made at the end of a cycle, determining better how to work with the next one.

 The overall performance is in parallel monitored by the Monitoring and Evaluation Group.

 The decision-making process